paintparty/fireworks/README.md

-Fireworks is a color printer for Clojure, ClojureScript, and Babashka.
+A color printer for Clojure, ClojureScript, and Babashka.
 <br>